fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 UnarmedBlockDefense | 3.000000 | defense value for unarmed block
 UnconsciousDepthFadeoutSpeedBase | 1.000000 | how fast is the depth consumed UnconsciousTimeWhenTimeIsNotRunning | 8.000000 | if world time is not running, skiptime can not be started when player is unconscious; screen will only fade for this long instead; this is slightly modified by some rpg stats
-VigourFull | 100.000000 | maximum vigour
+VigourFull | 100.000000 | Maximum vigour
-VigourTickInterval | 2.000000 | vigour timer expiry
+VigourTickInterval | 2.000000 | Vigour timer expiry
 VisionToViewRadius | 2.000000 | an increase of FOV caused by the hea stat VitalityToUnconsciousDepthFadeoutSpeed | 1.000000 | relative vitality
 VitalityXPLevelBase | 20.000000 |